-Columbia Baby Frosty Freeze Bunting and Roxy Rose Snowsuit: I like to call this the marshmallow suit!
+Columbia Baby Frosty Freeze Bunting: I like to call this the marshmallow suit!
 (Or the Michelin Man suit.)
 For snow play, a one-piece snowsuit is indispensable.
-I have both of these in different sizes, and find them to be similarly featured.
 The fold-over cuffs on the hands and feet are brilliant and function to keep all the cold and moisture out.
-Both suits are insulated, so you only need a base layer underneath.
-This is what we dress Gemma in for a day on the slopes since it’s one less article of clothing to adjust (or accidentally leave behind).
+It’s well insulated, so you only need a base layer underneath.
+This is what we dressed Gemma in for a day out snowboarding since it’s one less article of clothing to adjust (or accidentally leave behind).

 Stonz Mittz: For more active babies who love to play in the snow, these thumbless waterproof mitts are the way to go.
 They slide over the sleeves, not under, to help keep snow from sneaking inside your child’s layers.

-Zutano Cozie Fleece Booties: Gemma wore these all through winter, and I’m planning to buy a larger size for next winter too.
+Zutano Cozie Fleece Booties: Gemma wore these all through winter, and they’re fantastic for inside the house too.
 They’re soft, warm, and most importantly, stay on those happily kicking and busily exploring feet.
 On very cold days, I add a pair (sometimes two pairs) of socks.

 Stonz Three-Season Baby Booties: If you have an early walker, these soft-soled booties allow your baby to wander through the snow without getting his socks or feet wet.
 They make a special fleece liner that you can layer underneath, but a pair of warm fleece booties works just as well.